odisfm/clyph-x-actions/macro_tools/README.md

 ### `USER_DEV MACRANDOM`

-Calls the native Live macro randomization feature.
+Calls Live's native macro randomization feature (the little 'Rand' button in a rack's title bar).

 ClyphX includes a native action `DEV RND`, which will randomise the parameters of any device.
 However, it does not respect the rack feature 'Exclude Macro from Randomization' (available when right-clicking a macro knob).
 This action does.
 #